 Porridge is a great warming way to start the day but sometime you need a break from oats.
 Did you know that you can make porridge out of any grain you like – you can make Kasha (buckwheat porridge), rice porridge, millet porridge, quinoa porridge, teff porridge etc. Job’s tears also makes a delicious porridge.

-Job’s tears is often called Chinese pearl barley but it is not actually a barley even though it looks a bit like a fat cousin of barley, a bit like buckwheat is not a wheat.
+Job’s tears is often called Chinese pearl barley but it is not actually a barley even though it looks a bit like a fat cousin of barley, similarly to how buckwheat is not a wheat.
 Since it is not a barley it is gluten free and it also happens to be high in protein.

 Pears are considered cooling, sweet and sour, and nourish your lungs and digestion.
 They can transform phlegm and as part of this lovely porridge they can nourish the yin of the body.